 John wants to thank the friends and former students who have invited him into their families, sharing the lives of their children, grandchildren, nieces and nephews.
 These children enriched and delighted John as he watched them explore the world learning about life and love while giving him faith in the future of the world.
 These dear ones include: Layne Agee, Elena and Meara Batusik, Alex and Emily Bowman, Jordon, Cameron and Caleb Conrad, Ashlee and Logan Cook, Nicole Dunne Meunier, LeeAndra, Eliana and Nathan Fouts, and Katie and Madison Law.

 Cremation has taken place.
 A Mass of Christian Burial will be held at 3:30 p.m.
 Wednesday, November 27, 2019 at the Basilica Of The Sacred Heart, University of Notre Dame, Notre Dame, IN.

 Memorial contributions may be made to: The Scholarship Foundation of St. Joseph County, 3515 N. Main Street, Suite C, Mishawaka, IN 46545 or The South Bend Education Foundation, P.O.
 Box 119, 215 South St. Joseph Street, South Bend, IN 46624.

 Kaniewski Funeral Home, South Bend, IN is handling arrangements.
 To send online condolences, please visit www.kaniewski.com.

-To send flowers to John W. Toth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John W. Toth, please visit our floral store.